Skip to main content

 • Cofactor Alterations ∞ The recruitment of co-activator and co-repressor proteins to the GR-DNA complex is altered, shifting the balance of gene transcription from anti-inflammatory and feedback-related genes towards pro-inflammatory genes.

 This GR resistance in central feedback pathways means that higher levels of cortisol are required to suppress HPA activity.
-The loop becomes profoundly inefficient, perpetuating a state of hypercortisolemia and driving the system toward allostatic overload.
+The negative feedback loop becomes profoundly inefficient, perpetuating a state of hypercortisolemia and driving the system toward allostatic overload.
 This is the central pathological lesion from which other endocrine disturbances emanate.

 How Does Stress Remodel the Thyroid and Gonadal Axes?